Futebol

 retained the following May as Chaves were defeated 2-1 with goals from Fredy

 was to come for the Estádio do Dragão faithful in the 2010-11 campaign.
+Under André

-Villas-Boas, Porto were crowned as league champions as well as lifting the cup
+Villas-Boas, Porto were crowned league champions.

 for a third consecutive season with a 6-2 hammering of Vitória de Guimarães.

-Ace goalscorer James Rodríguez netted a hat trick with Silvestre Varela,
+Ace goalscorer James Rodríguez netted a hat trick, with Silvestre Varela,

-departed in June 2013 to be replaced by Paulo Fonseca and then the Spaniard Julen
+Pereira departed in June 2013 to be replaced by Paulo Fonseca and then the Spaniard Julen Lopetegui.
+Arch rivals SL Benfica’s successes in lifting the Primeira Liga put

 pressure on Porto despite the goals of Martinez, who employed José Peseiro as

-didn’t pay off, with Nuno Espírito Santo coming in and leading Porto to a
+coach from January 2016.
+The appointment didn’t pay off, with Nuno Espírito Santo coming in and leading Porto to a runners-up berth in 2016-17.

-The goals of
+The goals

 FC Porto will

-play in Primeira Liga in the 2017-18 season.
+play in the Liga Portugal in the 2025-26 season.

 My visit